-The term “therapeutic grade” is one most consumers feel safe in trusting. **There is NO regulatory standard for this term in the industry** Let me say that again – “therapeutic grade”, “medicinal grade”, “grade A” or any other “grading” system is only marketing.
+The term “therapeutic grade” is one most consumers feel safe trusting. **There is NO regulatory standard for this term in the industry** Let me say that again – “therapeutic grade”, “medicinal grade”, “grade A” or any other “grading” system is only marketing.
 It gives off the appearance that the oil has been approved and regulated by some government entity but this is nothing more than a clever way to make money.
 I am not saying oils marked “therapeutic grade” are bad, I am just saying don’t give it weight in deciding which oil to buy.
-The term was coined in the 90s by a huge multi level marketing company, and the “seal” they use for it is nothing more than a commercial trademark that they invented, registered and paid for.
+The term was coined in the 1990s by a huge multi-level marketing company, and the “seal” they use for it is nothing more than a commercial trademark that they invented, registered, and paid for.

-“Natural” is another term that means nothing.
-Yes, plants are natural, but that doesn’t mean that some are not toxic or irritating and using the term natural doesn’t speak at all to the quality of the oil.
-Likewise “organic” doesn’t mean anything in the US.
-Depending on the claim the oil is making, some European companies may have to prove the oils were produced from plants that were grown organically or were wild harvested to claim the “organic” label, but in the US there is no such oversight.
+“Natural” is another term that doesn’t mean much.
+Yes, plants are natural, but that doesn’t mean it is nontoxic or irritating, and using the term natural doesn’t speak at all to the quality of the oil.
+Likewise simply saying “organic” doesn’t mean anything in the US for essential oils.
+Depending on the claim the oil is making, some European companies may have to prove the oils were produced from plants that were grown organically or were wild harvested to claim the “organic” label.

-Some terms that can have meaning are “authentic” or “pure”, meaning the essential oil is only from that specified plant, and “unadulterated” which means the oil is not diluted or mixed with a carrier oil.
-But again, because standards for quality control in the industry do not yet exist, you can’t simply say you are safe looking for those words.
+Some other terms that can have meaning are “authentic” or “pure”, meaning the essential oil is only from that specified plant, and “unadulterated” which means the oil is not diluted or mixed with a carrier oil.
+But again, because standards for quality control in the industry do not yet exist, there is no one overseeing the production, so you are simply taking the company’s word.